Old-Fashioned Natural Garland Ideas

 Making up a garland is rather simple, though there are a few tricks to simplify the process.
 While you can plainly string up your garland as we have done in these photos, you can also create some really gorgeous greenery pieces with floral arranging techniques.

-One of the easiest ways to make a wreath or garland is by tying up bunches of greenery and then tying the bunches together.
+Step Two: Then tie the bunches together; it’s okay if this isn’t pretty at first!
 When all of the bunches are tied together, string a piece of floral wire around the length of your garland to hold it all together and give it some shape.
-Then pull and adjust piece of the greens to give it some fluff!

 xoxo Kayla